-Digital Access has created a free alternative YouTube player that incorporates accessible controls.
+Digital Access created a free alternative Flash YouTube player that incorporates accessible controls.

 The Flash player is fitted with accessible controls that are exposed to screen readers and become visible on keyboard focus.
 If Flash is not detected the video loads as YouTube HTML5 video (if video is available as HTML5).

 Click on test link below and the press the Tab key to test the controls with keyboard:

 test link - click then press Tab key

 test link - press Shift Tab go to back

 The accessible controls offer extra functionality:

 - Pressing F moves the video frame by frame

 - The time field is editable, so you can type a time and press Enter to move the video to exactly that time.